Surandai, India: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and M. Be careful to find the correct kind.
-Most adapters currently sold are simply plug changers and expect your electronics to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one works in most locations.
+A plug adapter that supports outlet types C, D and M. Take care to find the necessary type.
+A lot of adapters that you can buy are just plug changers and expect your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most locations.

 A portable power bank, like this one